 Our paediatric physiotherapy service can help in a number of ways:

-- Firstly our specialist paediatric physiotherapist will visit you in your home at a time and a day of your choosing, thus reducing any disruption to your child's education and eliminating any need to take time off work.
+- Firstly our service is mobile and our specialist paediatric physiotherapist will visit you in your home at a time and a day of your choosing, thus reducing any disruption to your child's education and eliminating any need to take time off work.
 We always recommend that the initial assessment and treatment session is completed at home to allow the physiotherapist to see the child in his/her home environment and also to enable parents to feel most relaxed.

 - Sessions are designed specifically to be fun, interesting and creative so as to maximise the benefits of therapy and keep your child fully engaged during the session.
 This is a vital component of the session and is one of the reasons that it is important to have a specialist paediatric physiotherapist.